iiitobiasiii/LatticeToolbox/README.md

   - calculate the euclidean distance for triangular lattices on a torus

   lattice_generator.py:
   - Generate a dictionary for lattices for honeycomb and triangular lattice based on the utlf matrix of the lattice.
-Some simulation tori are hardcoded for the utlf matrices, others are read from the matrix components.
+Some simulation tori are hardcoded for the utlf matrices, others are read from the matrix components (Some resulting dicts are in the resources of this package!)
   - - Stores the neighbor indices for each lattice points, offers functionality to find specific neighbors of lattice sites
   - calculate adjacency matrices and simple cycles
   - plot the lattice with highlighted nodes and faces or plot multiple instances of the lattices next to each other to see the effect of periodic boundary conditions